 People prefer permanent dentures because of improved stability compared to removable appliances.

 Still, with any dental treatment, there are downsides.
 The main cons of permanent dentures are:

 Implant dentures can be removable or permanent.
 Both have benefits depending on a patient’s needs.

 A snap-in denture is a denture that hooks onto dental implants but can be removed when a person goes to sleep or wants to clean them.
 They work well for people who are missing teeth due to tooth decay or injury and want to restore their function and esthetics.

 These dentures are an excellent option for people who want a more permanent solution than removable appliances like a conventional denture or partial denture.

 One of the benefits of this type of denture over implant supported ones are that you can remove the appliance yourself at home, making it easier to clean.
 For implant supported dentures, your dentist has to unscrew the appliance in the dental office if there are any problems or in order to clean under it.

 A downside of snap-in dentures is that the prosthesis can require repair or replacement over time.
 Patients will experience their implant abutment becoming loose or requiring tightening after some time.

 Permanent dentures are similar to snap-in dentures in that they require dental implants.

 If you are only missing a single tooth, a single dental implant may be the best option for you.
-Dental implants are the closest dental treatment that mimics natural teeth.
-Single implants are great for people who are missing teeth from tooth decay, trauma, or congenitally missing teeth.
+Dental implants are the closest dental treatment that mimic natural teeth.
+Single implants are great for people who are missing teeth from tooth decay, trauma, or genetic disorders.